tugkan/sk4ll/README.md

 ## Installation

-Please keep in mind that Sk4ll uses command line executions to scan the targets.
-That's why you have to install the pre-requisite libraries first.
 You can find the required and plugin-based CLI tools that you need to install below.

 - [Masscan](https://github.com/robertdavidgraham/masscan) (Required)
 - [Wget](https://www.gnu.org/software/wget/) (Optional by FTP plugin)

 This package is developed specifically for the CLI usage however you can also use it as a library as far as you pass the arguments to the library itself.